ipogodin/FirstDealDoor/README.md

 ## Overview

-LaswWar is a multi-module Minecraft plugin project for PaperMC 1.20, featuring two main components:
+LastWar is a multi-module Minecraft plugin project for PaperMC 1.20, featuring two main components:

 - **LastWarGame**: The main plugin for game orchestration, server selection, and player management.
 - **LastWarGameLogic**: The core game logic, including flag mechanics, core management, and custom commands.